pvlvld/Usof-Backend/API_PROGRESS.md

 - [x]  POST - /api/users/:user_id/unban unban user

 # Post
+- [ ]  GET /api/posts get all posts.
+This endpoint doesn't require any role, it is public.
+If there are too many posts, you must implement pagination.
+Page size is up to you.
+- [ ]  GET /api/posts/:post_id get specified post data.
+Endpoint is public.
+- [ ]  GET /api/posts/:post_id/comments get all comments for the specified post.
+Endpoint is public.
-- [ ]  POST /api/posts/:post_id/comments create a new comment, required parameter is [content]
+- [ ]  POST /api/posts/:post_id/comments create a new comment, required parameter is
+[content]
 - [ ]  GET /api/posts/:post_id/categories get all categories associated with the specified post
 - [ ]  GET /api/posts/:post_id/like get all likes under the specified post
 - [ ]  POST /api/posts/ create a new post, required parameters are [title, content, categories]
 - [ ]  POST /api/posts/:post_id/like create a new like under a post
 - [ ]  PATCH /api/posts/:post_id update the specified post (its title, body or category).
-It's accessible only for the creator of the post
+- - [ ]  It's accessible only for the creator of the post
 - [ ]  DELETE /api/posts/:post_id delete a post
+- - [ ] Additional: soft delete
 - [ ]  DELETE /api/posts/:post_id/like delete a like under a post

 Don't forget about a feature that allows locking posts/comments.
 Think about how you will implement it.